-NBBJ‘s design for the new Samsung Headquarters in Silicon Valley will become one of the new buildings to relieve the city of its dull, nondescript two-story office architecture that dominates the landscape and introduce a new culture of office environments with a little push from the architecture itself.
-According to the LA Times by Chris O’Brien this architectural endeavor is just one move to establish ground in the rivalry between Samsung and Apple, whose highly anticipated spaceship-like, Foster + Partners-designed Cupertino Campus has made waves in the design community.
-Technologically innovative and influential companies like Samsung, Apple, Google (also designed by NBBJ), Facebook, and Nvidia have engaged in a cultural shift of the work environment to create a hospitable and creative community for their employees.
+NBBJ's design for the new Samsung Headquarters in Silicon Valley will become one of the new buildings to relieve the the city of its dull, nondescript two-story office architecture that dominates the landscape and introduce a new culture of office environments with a little push from the architecture itself.
+According to the LA Times by Chris O'Brien this architectural endeavor is just one move to establish ground in the rivalry between Samsung and Apple, whose highly anticipated spaceship-like Foster + Partners-designed Cupertino Campus has made waves in the design community.
+Technologically innovative and influential companies like Samsung, Apple, Google, Facebook, and Nvidia have engaged in a cultural shift of the work environment to create a hospitable and creative community for its employees.
 The architecture of the campuses and offices introduced by each of these companies reflect the goals of an innovative business model that engages its employees in an innovative work environment that fosters collaboration and creativity.

 See how the new Samsung Headquarters innovates office building design after the break.

-The new Samsung Headquarters will be composed of two, ten-story buildings.
-The distinctive features of the towers, aside from the fact that it will be one of the taller buildings in Silicon Valley, is that the structure is essentially a series of two-story office buildings stacked on top of one another, sandwiching a series of “green floors” between them.
-The areas are open-air spaces whose gardens and recreational opportunities are part of an effort to reintroduce the natural environment in office architecture.
-These horizontal slivers within the composition of the structure are designed as a reprieve from the eight-hour workday.
+The new Samsung Headquarters will be composed of two buildings ten-story buildings.
+The distinctive features of the towers, aside from the fact that it will be one of the taller buildings in Silicon Valley, is that the tower is essentially a series of two-story office buildings stacked on top of one another, sandwiching a series of "green floors" between them.
+The areas are open-air spaces with gardens and recreational opportunities are part of an effort to reintroduce the natural environment in office architecture.
+These horizontal slivers within the composition of the architecture are designed as a reprieve from the eight-hour workday.

-Adjacent buildings are connected by elevated walkways, creating a truly open-air experience of the campus and encouraging employees to step away from their desks, collaborate with their peers, and engage in the environment.
-The structures will include research facilities, a clean room, data center, basketball and sports courts, and cafes – essentially a mini-city for its employees that encompasses work, play and relaxation.
+Adjacent buildings are connected by elevated walkways, creating a truly open-air experience of the campus and encouraging employees to step away from their cubicles, collaborate with their peers, and engage in the environment.
+The buildings will include research facilities, a clean room, data center, basketball and sports courts, and cafes - essentially a mini-city for its employees that encompasses work, play and relaxation.

 The facility is designed with sustainable considerations in mind.
 Landscaped roofs, living walls, lush open-air courtyards and the parks layered within the office tower provide a natural environment for its employees.
 Roof panels mounted on the parking structure are also a measure of consideration for the campuses goals in maintaining environmental responsibility in its design.